geoblink/design-system/src/elements/GeoChart/GeoChartAnchoredShapes/GeoChartAnchoredShapes.md

 ## Required properties

-- `shapeData`: Collection of dots (stops) that will be distributed across the axis, filling the rest with line segments (array).
+- `shapeData`: Array of objects, each one representing a single shape that will be distributed across the axis.
 - `dimension`: A value of `BARS_DIMENSIONS` named export (either `horizontal` or `vertical`).
 The dimension in which the stacked rectangles will be positioned.
 - `idHorizontalAxis`: The ID of the axis defining the `horizontal` dimension.
 Will be used to compute proper origin and span of the bar if the dimension is horizontal or the width of each individual group if the dimension is vertical.
 - `idVerticalAxis`: The ID of the axis defining the `vertical` dimension.
 Will be used to compute proper origin and span of the bar if the dimension is vertical or the width of each individual group if the dimension is horizontal.
 - `normalValue`: Value to position the colorBar in the normal (numerical) axis.
 The value must be contained within the linear axis domain.
 - `getAnchorPosition`: Function to set the shape either on top/left (leading) or at the bottom/right (trailing) of the axis.
 - `getShapeSize`: Function to get the dimensions (width/height) of the desired shape.
 - `getShapePath`: Function to create the path of the shape.
+The returned value of this function should be valid as input for `svg` polygon data.

 **Note:** `idHorizontalAxis` and `idVerticalAxis` must be IDs of registered axes.
 See [Axes](./#/Elements/Charts?id=axes) for more info.